mukil/dm4-eduzen-reviews/README.md

-# org.deepamehta-Reviews Module for DeepaMehta 4
+# org.deepamehta eduZEN Reviews Module

-A module for users who want to interactively extend a DeepaMehta 4 _Topic_- resp. _Association Type_ of their choice about a `Score` field.
+A DeepaMehta 4 module for users who want to interactively extend a DeepaMehta 4 _Topic_- resp. _Association Type_ of their choice about a `Score` field.

-The plugin provides by now two generic service methods allowing to either `/review/upvote` or `/review/downvote` _any_ given Topic (provided by ID) which has the "org.deepamehta.review.score"-in its type definition (model).
+The plugin provides two type-independent service methods allowing to either `/review/upvote/{topicId}` or `/review/downvote/{topicId}` _any_ given Topic (provided by ID) which has the "org.deepamehta.review.score"-in its type definition (model).

+Furthermore the plugin now provides two type-independent service methods allowing to either `/soso/{topicId}` or `/good/{topicId}` _any_ given Topic (provided by ID) which has the "org.deepamehta.review.soso" resp. "org.deepamehta.review.good" - added to its type definition.

 # API: REST-Interface

 * GET `/review/upvote/{topicId}`
 * GET `/review/downvote/{topicId}`

-# Install org.deepamehta-Reviews Module
+* GET `/soso/{topicId}`
+* GET `/good/{topicId}`

+# Downlaod & Installation

 Download the latest `eduzen-reviews`-Bundle from [here](http://download.deepamehta.de/nightly/).